sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

-  11. O Naciketā, you, on becoming enlightened, have rejected (them all) by examining patiently the highest reach of desire, the support of the universe, the [infinite](# "All these are to be understood in a relative sense.")results of meditation, the other shore of fearlessness, the extensive course (of Hiraṇyagarbha) that is praiseworthy and great, as also (your own) state.
+  11. O Naciketā, you, on becoming enlightened, have rejected (them all) by examining patiently the highest reach of desire, the support of the universe, the infinite[^12]results of meditation, the other shore of fearlessness, the extensive course (of Hiraṇyagarbha) that is praiseworthy and great, as also (your own) state.

+[^12]: "All these are to be understood in a relative sense."

-  But you, *dṛṣṭvā*, having seen (examined); (Hiranyagarbha as) *kāmasya āptim*, the end of desire—that here indeed all desires [end](# "Here, i.e. in the state of Hiraṇyagarbha.
-Desire cannot lead men beyond Hiraṇyagarbha.")(vide Mu.
+  But you, *dṛṣṭvā*, having seen (examined); (Hiranyagarbha as) *kāmasya āptim*, the end of desire—that here indeed all desires end[^13](vide Mu.
 III. ii.
-2); having seen (Hiraṇyagarbha as) *jagataḥ pratiṣṭhām*, the support—because of His all-pervasiveness—of the world comprising all that is personal, elemental, heavenly, etc.; (having seen) the *anantyam*, i.e. *ānantyam*, infinitude; *kratoḥ*, of [meditation](# "This is according to Bālagopālendra.
-Some translate it as 'of sacrifice'.")—the (relatively infinite) result (of meditation on Hiraṇyagarbha), which is the state of Hiraṇyagarbha; (having seen) *pāram*, the other shore, the utmost limit; *abhayasya*, of fearlessness; (having seen) the *urugāyam*, course (of Hiraṇyagarbha) that is [extensive](# "Since thereby is attained the state of Hiraṇyagarbha which lasts for a long time till final dissolution."); (and) which is *stoma-mahat*: that which is *stoma*, praiseworthy, and mahat, great—abounding in many attributes such as divine faculties of becoming subtle etc.—is *stoma-mahat*, because it is possessed
+2); having seen (Hiraṇyagarbha as) *jagataḥ pratiṣṭhām*, the support—because of His all-pervasiveness—of the world comprising all that is personal, elemental, heavenly, etc.; (having seen) the *anantyam*, i.e. *ānantyam*, infinitude; *kratoḥ*, of meditation[^14]—the (relatively infinite) result (of meditation on Hiraṇyagarbha), which is the state of Hiraṇyagarbha; (having seen) *pāram*, the other shore, the utmost limit; *abhayasya*, of fearlessness; (having seen) the *urugāyam*, course (of Hiraṇyagarbha) that is extensive[^15]; (and) which is *stoma-mahat*: that which is *stoma*, praiseworthy, and mahat, great—abounding in many attributes such as divine faculties of becoming subtle etc.—is *stoma-mahat*, because it is possessed

+[^13]: "Here, i.e. in the state of Hiraṇyagarbha.
+Desire cannot lead men beyond Hiraṇyagarbha."

+[^14]: "This is according to Bālagopālendra.
+Some translate it as 'of sacrifice'."

+[^15]: "Since thereby is attained the state of Hiraṇyagarbha which lasts for a long time till final dissolution."